rbtylee/gtk_recent/README.md

 ```
 > Note: setup.py does not install the optional python-magic module.
 It is recommended to install that using your package manager or by some other method (pip or manually).
 Also note, this is my first time using setup.py in a project, so I make no guarantees I have accomplished this correctly.

-But as gtk_recent is just a single file on can install manually simply to moving the file to a lcoation in your path, say /usr/bin.
+But as gtk_recent is just a single file one can install manually simply to moving the file to a lcoation in your path, say /usr/bin.
 Just be sure the needed dependencies are installed.

 ## Usage